 Too Firm for Some

-One of the main thing that you’ll find referenced when people talk about the negative aspects of Ecosa is the fact that the mattress is, indeed, rather firm.
+While things like a proper diet and some exercise might impact the quality of your sleep, the same can be said about mattress firmness, too.
+One of the main things that you’ll find referenced when people talk about the negative aspects of Ecosa is the fact that the mattress is, indeed, rather firm.
 If you choose the firmest settings, it might as well be one of the firmest mattresses we’ve ever reviewed!

 Firmness isn’t necessarily a bad thing - there are a lot of people who enjoy the feeling of sleeping on a rock (I’m actually one of those people!).
 It’s really good for your spine health, and I found that I don’t feel completely broken when I wake up after accidentally sleeping in for too long.